20 Things Flight Attendants Want You to Know About Flying

 Learn from the professionals

 Whether you fly often enough to be a whiz at airplane trivia or are preparing to board your very first flight, knowing the unspoken rules of flying can help you travel more efficiently and ensure that you, other passengers, and the crew are safe and comfortable in the air.
 We asked flight attendants to share their tips on airplane conduct, including why it’s so important to put your phone in airplane mode, how to stop worrying about those airplane sounds, and the secrets to staying healthy, well rested, and happy during a flight.
+And flight attendants have their own rules too.

 Falling asleep unbuckled is dangerous